Zeolite for Animals: Your Comprehensive Guide to Understandable and Well-Founded Information - Zeolite Knowledge for Dogs and Cats

 4. Improvement of nutrient utilization and blood parameters in dogs:

-Result: A study with dogs receiving clinoptilolite zeolite showed improved absorption of dry matter and an increase in total protein levels in the blood.
+Result: In a study with dogs that received clinoptilolite zeolite , improved absorption of dry matter and an increase in total protein levels in the blood were observed.
 Blood sugar and cholesterol levels were also lower compared to the control group.

 Source: Januškevičius et al. (2013), *Veterinarija ir Zootechnika 64(86):3-10*

-5. Use of clinoptilolite zeolite for detoxification and improving the immune system:
+5. Use of clinoptilolite zeolite for detoxification and improvement of the immune system:

 Result: Studies have shown that clinoptilolite zeolite acts as a detoxifying agent for heavy metals and mycotoxins and strengthens the immune system in farm animals through its antioxidant and immunostimulating properties.